pymanga/pyMANGA/web/content/en/contribution/Structure.md

 ### VisualizationLib

-The VisualizationLib provides interface for a visualization of model results during runtime.
+The VisualizationLib defines an interface for the visualization of model results during runtime.